PRBEM/IRBEM-extras/var2hdf5/README.txt

     Attribute subtype specifies the data type for the array entries Array of size 0 is written with subtype null

+dict:
+    key value pairs
+    Note that IDL, being case-insensitive, will write all structure tag names as upper case.
+Conversely, a hash is used when reading dicts to preserve case-sensitivity.
+      IDL's !NULL type cannot be used because it is ignored by IDL in lists and structures.
+      E.g., [!NULL,3,2,!NULL,1] looks to IDL like [3,2,1], and {a:!NULL} is not allowed.

 table:
     For tabular data that has named columns
     Stored like a dict, but each variable's entry has a 'column' attribute